 Step 2: Find the derivative of u:

-Sample question: Find the integral for the exponential function ex+1⁄ex using u substitution.
+Example question: Find the integral for the exponential function, using u substitution.

 Step 1: Rewrite your function using algebra to get it in a form where you can easily find an integral:

-Step 2: Split up the function into separate parts:
+Step 2: Split the function into separate parts:

 Step 3: Pick u and find the derivative of u.
 For this example, pick “-x” in e-x:

-Step 4: Find a way to get rid of the symbol dx using your second substitution in Step 3.
+Step 4: Find a way to remove the symbol dx using your second substitution in Step 3.
 Using algebra:

 Step 5: Substitute the “u”, and “du” from Steps 3 and 4 into the equation.